patrickaod/CineVault/README.md

 ### Returning Site Users

-- As a returning site user, I would like to everything to be save, so that I don't have the hassle of re-uploading anything.
+- As a returning site user, I would like everything to be save, so that I don't have the hassle of re-uploading anything.
 - As a returning site user, I would like to easily manageable, so that I can add or remove movies at will.
 - As a returning site user, I would like to know when something was last updated, so that I can keep track of my collection.
 - As a returning site user, I would like to user-friendly features, so that I can back out of a decision if I want.
 - As a returning site user, I would like to know my collection is safe, so that I can have piece of mind.